Computer Science Aims:

 - Career opportunities – introduction into technological sectors

-Emphasis of numeracy and literacy and intellectual curiosity the Computer Science:
+Emphasis of numeracy and literacy and intellectual curiosity for Computer Science:

 Mr Z.Spence (Head of Department) firstname.lastname@example.org